 Every project tells a story about its goals, team, timing, and deliverables—and it requires detailed project planning and management to get the story right.
 Some of those stories are short and to the point while others are epic novels rife with twists and turns.
 No matter the length or level of drama, every story is based on a story arc or an outline—or as we call it in the project management world, a project plan.

-Learning how to develop a project plan doesn’t need to be complicated.
-Keep reading to learn what project planning approach to follow to create a project plan that your team will love.
+Learning how to develop a project plan doesn’t have to be difficult.
+Follow these 9 simple project planning steps to create a project plan that’s both well-written and on target.

 Go over the scope of work and related documents (maybe an RFP or notes from sales calls or meetings with your client team).
 Be thorough.
 Understand the details and ask thoughtful questions before you commit to anything.

 In addition to all of your questions about your client team and their expectations, set some time aside with your main client contact and ask them some tough questions about process, organizational politics, and general risks before creating a project plan.
 Doing so will convey that your team has the experience to handle any type of difficult personalities or situation and that you care about the success of the project from the start.

 If you’re at a loss for where to start, take a look at the questions at the beginning of this chapter to outline the who, what, when, and how of the project.
-Think about the tasks that are outlined in the scope of work and try to come up with a project planning and management approach by creating a high-level outline.
+Think about the tasks outlined in the scope of work and try to come up with a project planning and management approach by creating a high-level outline.
 All you need is a calendar to check dates.

 Getting tied up in the execution will only confuse you and likely make you feel unimpressed by the final product because it’s not what you envisioned.
 Remind yourself: You’re there to plan and guide the project, not create it.

 A project outline will help you to organize your thoughts, formulate what might work for the project, and then transform everything into a discussion.
 Take this time to build a simple project plan outline—it doesn't have to have all the details just yet.
 Doing so lays the foundations for a solid, sustainable project plan.

 Sure, you could try—but if you’re interested in team buy-in, you won’t.
-The reason you won’t is because you don’t want to put yourself or your team in an awkward position by not coming to a consensus on the approach before presenting it to your client.
+That's because you don’t want to put yourself or your team in an awkward position by not coming to a consensus on the approach before presenting it to your client.
 Doing that would be like stabbing every single one of your coworkers in the back.
 Not so good for the old reputation.

-For instance, if you’re working on a website design, can designers start creating visual concepts while the wireframes are being developed?
+For instance, if you’re working on a website design project plan, can designers start creating visual concepts while the wireframes are being developed?
 Will it make sense for this project and for the team?
 Can you have two resources working on the same task at once?

 This type of buy-in and communication builds trust on a team and gets people excited about working together to solve a goal.
 It can work wonders for the greater good of your team and your project.

 When you’ve got all the info you need and you’ve spoken to all parties, you should feel more than comfortable enough to put together a rock solid project schedule using whatever tool works for you.
 (Ahem, TeamGantt works nicely for a lot of happy customers).

 To make your project plan readable, ensure tasks, durations, milestones, and dates are crystal-clear.
 Try to make a simple project plan—the more straightforward and easier to read it is, the better.
 No matter what tool you’re using, you should include these features:

 In addition to all of this, you should be as flexible as possible when it comes to how your project plan is presented.
-There is no absolute when it comes to how you represent your plan as long as you and your team understand what goes into one.
+There's no absolute when it comes to how you represent your plan as long as you and your team understand what goes into one.

 You’re almost finished!
 You’ve done your research, outlined your approach, discussed it with your team, and built your formal project plan.
 Do yourself one quick favor and ask someone on your team to review it before you hand it over to your clients.

 When you’re delivering your project plan, make sure you provide a summary of it in prose format.
 A short message that covers the overall methodology, resources, assumptions, deadlines, and related review times will help you to convey what the project plan means to the project and to everyone involved.

-Don’t be bashful about it: explain the thought that has gone into the process of building the project plan, and open it up for discussion.
+Don’t be bashful about it: Explain the thought that's gone into the process of building the project plan, and open it up for discussion.
 It can be good to set up a call to review the plan line by line with a client.
-This ensures that your client will understand the process, and what each step in the plan means.
+This ensures your client will understand the process and what each step in the plan means.

-With a good team and a clear scope of work, you’re on your way to making a solid plan that is manageable and well-thought-out.
+With a good team and a clear scope of work, you’re on your way to making a project plan that's manageable and well-thought-out.
 Having a solid project plan is your best defense against project chaos.

-If you’re an easygoing project manager who can adapt your approach and your plan to go with the flow while calling out the appropriate risks, you’ll find yourself happy.
+If you’re an easygoing project manager who can adapt your approach and your plan to go with the flow while calling out the appropriate risks, you’ll be happy.
 Otherwise, the daily changes will cloud your vision, and you’ll focus on things that won’t help your team, your client, or the project.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free!